 Students must be enrolled in a CU Boulder graduate degree program.
 Please note students may only receive assistance from this emergency fund twice during their tenure.

 Before applying for emergency funds, students are encouraged to speak to their faculty advisors and the graduate directors of their programs.
 These individuals may be able to help identify sources of financial assistance and/or provide useful advice.

 Applications from students are reviewed on a rolling basis.
-Please submit any questions or applications to email@example.com
+If you have questions, please reach out to us at email@example.com.

 The value of the award will range in response to the needs of the student but does not typically exceed $1,500.
 Provided in the form of one-time awards, emergency funding is not intended to provide ongoing relief for recurring expenses, and these awards are not loans that students are expected to repay.
 For students who qualify for need-based financial aid, an Emergency Fund award may reduce original loan amounts.
-Please contact the Office of Financial Aid for help in evaluating your individual circumstances.
+You may contact the Office of Financial Aid to discuss how the grant may affect your other financial aid.